What precautions are you taking to protect library users and staff and minimize the risk of infection?

 What can’t I do at the circulation desk?

-- Check out or return books.
+- Return books.
 See our Borrow Print Books page for how this process has changed.

 - Check out technology.